 Increasing the focus on land management.

 Putting an end to piecemeal management.

 Paving the way for sustainable value creation.

 The project proposed establishing ten national wild reindeer areas.
 To underline Norway’s international responsibility, the project also proposed establishing two European wild reindeer regions.
-These national areas and European regions are now established, and are explained in the map above.
+These national areas and European regions are now established, and are explained in the map above (click for larger version).